 About CTBH Partners

-CTBH Partners LLC is a top-ranked independent financial advisory firm to the environmental sector, according to The Bond Buyer’s annual review of municipal bond transactions, specializing in corporate tax-exempt debt offerings for companies with qualifying capital expenditures.
+CTBH Partners LLC is a top-ranked independent financial advisory firm to the environmental sector specializing in tax-exempt debt offerings for companies with qualifying capital expenditures.
 CTBH is registered as a Municipal Advisor with the Municipal Securities Rulemaking Board and the U.S. Securities and Exchange Commission.
 CTBH does not engage in any form of underwriting, trading, marketing, or investing in securities.